 West Hill Dam and Park - Uxbridge, MA

 West Hill Dam and Park is a 557-acre park operated by the Army Corps of Engineers.
-Park facilities include five miles of trails for hiking, biking and horseback riding and a swimming area at Harrington Pool, formed by the West River.
+Park facilities include five miles of trails for hiking, biking, and horseback riding.

 Black Hut Management Area - Burrillville, RI